Pizzaman (duo)

-Pizzaman was a British electronic music duo consisting of John Reid (6 September 1963 — 16 June 2025) and Norman Cook (born 31 July 1963).
+Pizzaman was a British electronic music duo consisting of John Reid and Norman Cook (born 31 July 1963).

 Biography

 Their debut album, "Pizzamania", was released in 1995.
 The album spawned three singles (with videos directed by Michael Dominic) all of which reached the top forty on the UK Singles Chart.
 The highest charting of these was "Happiness" (#19), until "Trippin' on Sunshine" performed slightly better (#18) when it was re-released the following year.
 Despite this success, however, the only follow-up material was 1996 single "Hello Honky Tonks (Rock Your Body)".

 "Sex on the Streets" sampled a part of a 1974 sermon by American evangelist Jack van Impe.

 After the group disbanded in 1997, Cook went on to greater success under the name Fatboy Slim.

-John Reid died of cancer on 16 June 2025.
-He was 61 years old.